Paximathia

 Paximathia (παξιμάδια), also spelt paximadia (plural), or paximadi/paximathi (singular), is a hard bread of Greek origin, similar to rusk, that is prepared with whole wheat, chick pea or barley flour.
 It has been referred to as being similar to biscotti or as a type of biscotti.
 Paximathia is a common food in Greece and many Greek bakeries sell the bread, which is often served as a breakfast food with marmalade or cheese.
-Paximathia is purveyed also in Greek specialty stores in many areas of the United States.
+Paximathia is also sold in Greek specialty stores in many areas of the United States.

 Etymology

-The name paximathia comes from the Greek term paximadion (Greek: παξιμάδιον), which is derived from Paxamus, a 1st-century Greek author who wrote, among many things, a comprehensive cookbook.
+The name paximathia comes from the Greek term paximadion (Greek: παξιμάδιον), which may be derived from Paxamus, a 1st-century Greek author who wrote, among many things, a comprehensive cookbook.
 The word first appears in a recipe for laxative biscuits composed by the Greek physician Galen.

 History

 Paximadia were traditionally consumed by Greek farmers, as well as the Byzantine military and thrifty priests.
 Greek farmers would eat paximathia in their fields after soaking it in water and olive oil, which would soften it.
 This was sometimes accompanied with foods such as homemade cheese and a few olives, often as sole accompaniments.
 It used to be baked in outdoor ovens approximately every ten to fifteen days, after which the bread would be sliced thickly into wedges and placed back in the ovens to dry, which would serve to preserve it.
 Paximadia was a staple food for the inhabitants of Crete.